wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 192 Second and subsequent elections

-*   (1) Subject to subsection (2), the second election of members of a licensing trust must be held on the day on which the next but one triennial general election of members of local authorities is held under the [Local Electoral Act 2001][511].
+*   (1) Subject to subsection (2), the second election of members of a licensing trust must be held on the day on which the next but one triennial general election of members of local authorities is held under the [Local Electoral Act 2001][534].

     (2) If, in accordance with subsection (1), the second election would be due within 4 years after the date of the first election, the second election must be held on the day on which the next succeeding triennial general election of members of local authorities is to be held after the one referred to in that subsection.

     (3) Subsequent elections of the members of the trust must be held on the same days as subsequent triennial general elections of members of local authorities are held.

-    Section 192: replaced, on 1 July 2003, by [section 262][365] of the Local Government Act 2002 (2002 No 84).
+    Section 192: substituted, on 1 July 2003, by [section 262][365] of the Local Government Act 2002 (2002 No 84).

 ##### 193 Qualification of electors